IISERM/egg-paratha/docs/index.md

 ## Rising from the scramble - Egg Paratha 2022

 With the arrival of MS21, we decided that this is a good opportunity to restart Egg-Paratha, albeit with a new set of plans and a focus on long-term sustainability... meaning that we hope the sessions will be carried on by the members of Phi@I over time.

-### The Recipe

-Weekly sessions on fun ways to use code to explore ideas in physics.
-We will have two levels spanning over the year 2022.
-LVL 1 is primarily aimed at newbies: the first and second year students.

-- **LVL 1:** simulating basic physics using code, with emphasis on visuals over accuracy.
-- **LVL 2:** ease into what egg-paratha was meant to be; exploration of more advanced topics with increasing emphasis on accuracy/utility over visuals.

-**Check out a tentative list of topics we have in mind [here](topics.md).**

-#### Ingredients (Event structure):
-- Sessions once a week (or twice every three weeks), 1-3 hrs duration
-- A topic/broad area of exploration (like the ones listed above) is chosen for each session
-- Some MS18/19/20 person hosts each session (ideally different ones each time, based on their level of experience/interest in that weeks topic).
-They will organize the session, and act as a guide for people implementing the stuff.

-#### Method (Session structure):
-- Start by throwing around ideas, see what people think is a good approach to solve the task
-- Small presentation by the host, teaching/introducing whatever relevant concepts required
-- Code-along-with-me for the basic simulation (host goes through implementation, while participants try to do it on their own as well)
-- Based on time constraints/complexity of the problem, explorations (Progression/Explore) will be left to the participants to attempt on their own and discuss passively (over discord or during the next sessions).
+More info can be found [here](info.md).

+## Sessions
+- **Week 1: ** [Simple Pendulum](./week1/simple_pendulum.html) driver code (no visualization) - [(source)](../src/simple_pendulum.jl)

 ### Proposed Language to code in: Julia
 Firstly, languages like C++ and Fortran are eliminated immediately.
 Although they do have a place in scientific computing, they are quite a hassle to work with for the kind of interactive explorations that we would like to do.